Instructional Strategy

 Case in Point: Invite students to further their exploration of the new vocabulary by using the word(s) in a brief real-life scenario, ideally within the context of the content area.
 Prompt students to extend their sentences in the Sentences quadrant of the Frayer Model to write a brief paragraph for their real-world connection.

-Cross-curricular Connections: Encourage students to apply new vocabulary in various subjects, linking words to concepts in science, history, or math.
+Cross-Curricular Connections: Encourage students to apply new vocabulary in various subjects, linking words to concepts in science, history, or math.
 This approach enhances learning, fosters critical thinking, and demonstrates word relevance in different fields.

 Overlapping documents icon in light blue on white background